Eliiijaaaaah/SFP-Assessment/README.md

 ### General Requirements
 - Webpage must **NOT** use a CSS framework such as Bootstrap, Foundation, etc.
 - Webpage must be responsive.
 Its mobile look is up to you.
 - JavaScript will be used heavily.
-You may use either Vue.js or vanilla JavaScript.
+You may use either Vue, React, Angular, or vanilla JavaScript.
+Vue.js is highly recommended as that is our choice of framework.

 ### API Use
 To get TMDb API token, visit the API tab in your [account settings](https://www.themoviedb.org/settings/api).